yangjie1874/HMQD/README.md

 ## 🙏 Acknowledgements

 This work is built upon the excellent [**RT-DETR**](https://github.com/lyuwenyu/RT-DETR) codebase.
 We also thank the authors of [Mamba / Vision Mamba](https://github.com/hustvl/Vim) and [Depth-Anything](https://github.com/DepthAnything) for their open-source contributions, which inspired parts of our design.
-We are grateful to the agronomy experts who participated in the construction and annotation of the WS-D dataset.

 ---

 ## 📬 Contact